vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-VamiServiceStatus.md

 ## Synopsis

-Starts, stops, or restarts a service on a vCenter Server instance.
+Starts, stops, or restarts a service on a vCenter instance.

 ## Syntax